-The demands for translation services for the Indonesian language have increased significantly in recent years to serve the work of both international businesses and individuals.
-When it comes to Indonesian translation services, besides quality, translation costs are the second-most important factor that every company pays heed to.
+The demand for translation services for the Indonesian language has increased significantly in recent years to serve the work of both international businesses and individuals.
+When it comes to Indonesian translation services, besides quality, Indonesian translation costs are the second-most important factor that every company pays heed to.
 Minimizing costs is the goal of many businesses when implementing an Indonesian translation project.
-The hard question is How can you reduce the translation costs for your projects?
+The hard question is How can you reduce the Indonesian translation costs for your projects?
 To find the answer to this question, you first need to understand which factors affect the costs of your translation projects first.

-So, in this post, let’s discuss different factors that have a direct influence on the price of an Indonesian translation project.
+So, in this post, let’s discuss different factors that have a direct influence on the price of an Indonesian localization project.

 The first factor that you need to consider is how many types of translation services there are and which type of service is suitable for your business project.
 When it comes to Indonesian translation, most translation agencies offer three main services:

-The costs of Indonesian translation projects are also affected by language pairs.
+Indonesian translation costs are also affected by language pairs.
 Source and target languages having a similar sentence structure and equivalence in writing such as the alphabet or origin will be easier to translate, which means it requires less time to translate and lower costs.

 Since Indonesian is also made up of the Latin alphabet and Indonesia exchanges and cooperates economically with foreign countries, some words of the Indonesian language are also borrowed from English.
 For example, a rice cooker in Indonesian is still “a rice cooker”.
-Therefore, for Indonesian translation into English or French or German, the cost will be lower than Indonesian translation into Korean, Chinese or Japanese.
+Therefore, for Indonesian translation into English or French, or German, the cost will be lower than Indonesian localization and translation into Korean, Chinese, or Japanese.